 Emily has a particular interest in supporting adolescents and young adults in exploring their needs, goals, and identities.
 She is sex- and kink-positive, affirming of LGBTQ+ and consensually non-monogamous clients, and creates a warm and open space where clients can reflect upon their desires, as well as their hopes for and challenges in their relationships.
 She is experienced in working with clients who have past traumas that are still infringing on their everyday lives, and currently sees individuals, families and couples.

-Emily Star will soon be paneled with BCBS and Carefirst.
+Emily Star is paneled with BCBS and Carefirst.

 Emily Star is a licensed master social worker (LMSW) in Maryland and working towards her independent clinical professional license (LCSW-C) under the supervision of Cristina Cunha-Strasser, LCSW-C.